tariq7299/BolesaLandingPage/to-do.md

 # Hero section

-- Hero title
-  - Make the font as desing
+- THe padding to p
-  - Make it in the middle inline
+  - Make the padding top in desktop screens be bigger thatn mobile -
-  - make the hero section under the nav bar and not behind
-  - make the paragrah like desing font
-  - make it text-right
-  - add